srirampamerla/Internship_ineuron/README.md

 Install the AWS CLI in the Docker container:
 In your Dockerfile, include the following lines to install the AWS CLI and any other dependencies needed to interact with S3:
-# Use the base image with Hadoop and PySpark installed
+Use the base image with Hadoop and PySpark installed

-FROM your-base-image
+--FROM your-base-image

-# Install the AWS CLI and other necessary dependencies
+Install the AWS CLI and other necessary dependencies

 RUN apt-get update && apt-get install -y python3-pip RUN pip3 install awscli

 Run the Docker container with AWS CLI and mount a volume:
 After building the Docker image with the AWS CLI installed, you can run a container using that image and mount a volume to access files between the host machine and the container.
-The AWS CLI will be available within the container to interact with S3. docker run -v /path/to/host/folder:/path/to/container/folder your-image aws configure The aws configure command will prompt you to enter your AWS Access Key ID, Secret Access Key, and default region.
+The AWS CLI will be available within the container to interact with S3.

+docker run -v /path/to/host/folder:/path/to/container/folder your-image aws configure

+The aws configure command will prompt you to enter your AWS Access Key ID, Secret Access Key, and default region.
 This will set up the AWS CLI within the container to access your S3 bucket.

 Download the file from S3 using the AWS CLI: